Practical Tips to Pre-Plan and Prepare for an Audit

 Your workforce should be prepared to follow certain protocols when an administrative inspector arrives.
 Pre-planning will help you train employees on what to do when an inspector arrives on site.

 Employees who aren’t prepared for inspections should not be expected to answer questions or escort an inspector throughout your facility.
 You should train employees to politely decline to answer questions while also accommodating the inspection process.

 If you haven’t designated a safety director or other manager to act as a company representative during an inspection, you should consider doing so now.
 The best time to think about and plan for an inspection is before it happens.
 It’s very beneficial to have a comprehensive safety and health management program in place that defines roles and responsibilities for your workforce.

 When preparing for an audit, ensure that all your transaction documents, including check books, purchases invoices, sales receipts, bank statements, tax returns, petty cash records and inventory records are in order.
 If your auditor is looking at how you manage your IT equipment, you’ll want to be sure you have all associated reports and certificates on hand.
 A professional ITAD partner will be able to supply you with weights, categories, counts and serial numbers of the equipment you recycled or securely sold through them.

 State, local, and federal governments regularly conduct on-site inspections for all businesses and industries.
 While these inspections pose considerable challenges for many companies, carefully preparing for them can help your organization avoid mistakes.

 Companies should regularly review their planned response to a potential, unannounced inspection.
 These inspections can be prompted by various factors and can lead to increased scrutiny of your business operations.

-If you’re interested in learning more about how to prepare for an administrative inspection in South Dakota and North Dakota, contact SEAM today!
+If you’re interested in learning more about how a partner like SEAM can make sure you’re prepared for an audit in South Dakota or North Dakota, contact SEAM today!